exercism/DEPRECATED.v2-feedback/README.md

 ##### Status

-A few details still need to be implemented, notably the blocking functionality.
+A few details still need to be implemented, notably the blocking functionality and ability to change avatar per track (at the moment it shows a blank image).

 While there is almost certainly more that can be done to help people feel safe, we believe that we've gotten the basics right.